The Bel Canto Tenor’s Voce faringea

-In accordance with formerly prevalent vocal ideals, these tenori di grazia did not produce their voices with dramatic force, but rather with elegance and suppleness up through their highest range.
-And yet the special vocal technique they employed to produce high notes considerably beyond high C with absolute security and facility—as well as gradations between pianissimo and fortissimo throughout their entire range – fell gradually into obscurity.
-The basis for their high notes was a falsetto-dominant register mix, as well as a resonance strategy that enabled them to blend the vocal timbre of falsetto with that of their modal register.
+In accordance with formerly prevalent vocal ideals, at least according to historical written sources, these tenori di grazia did not produce their voices with dramatic force but rather with elegance and suppleness up through their highest range.
+And yet the special vocal technique they employed to produce high notes considerably beyond C5 with absolute security and facility—as well as gradations between pianissimo and fortissimo throughout their entire range—gradually fell into obscurity.

 (Sieber, Ferdinand (1851).
 Das ABC der Gesangskunst.
-Ein Kurzer Leitfaden beim Studium des Gesanges von Ferdinand Sieber in Dresden, p.
-118 f. )
+Ein Kurzer Leitfaden beim Studium des Gesanges von Ferdinand Sieber in Dresden, S. 118 f. )

 My central goal has been to rediscover these specific qualities of vocal sound, as well as to open new perspectives on historical performance practice in vocal literature of the 18th and 19th centuries.